geckoboard/cake-bot/README.md

 * The reviewer can go through the changes, asking questions and offering suggestions.
 * Sometimes the reviewer may want to make suggestions that they may improve the changes, but shouldn't prevent the changes from being merged if the author doesn't want to do them.
-Reviewers can annotate these changes with the :surger: emoji.
+Reviewers can annotate these changes with the :surfer: emoji.
 * When a reviewer is happy with the changes they can approve the pull request by commenting with a :cake: emoji, at which point the author can merge the pull request into master.